Dr Jeffery P Braden

 Jeff has presented more than 300 papers, symposia, and workshops at state, national, and international meetings (see vita for complete list).

 Current responsibilities include leading the academic, research, extension, personnel, and development/fiscal activities of the College of Humanities and Social Sciences.
-CHASS comprises 10 academic departments and interdisciplinary programs that support 49 undergraduate and 19 graduate degree programs, two research centers, approximately 600 faculty and staff, and more than 5,000 students.
+The college comprises 10 academic departments and interdisciplinary programs that support 49 undergraduate and 19 graduate degree programs, four research centers, and approximately 600 faculty and staff.

-- PhD in Educational/School Psychology from U. California--Berkeley, 1985
+- PhD in Education/School Psychology from U. California--Berkeley, 1985

 - CAGS in School Psychology from Gallaudet University, 1980

 - MA in Developmental Psychology from Gallaudet University, 1979

 - MAT in Elementary Education from Beloit College, 1977

 - BA in Psychology from Beloit College, 1976